MikuDroid/Xperia-Miku-System-Sound/README.md

 # XPERIA A FEAT.
-HATSUNE MIKU SYSTEMLESS SOUNDS
+HATSUNE MIKU SYSTEMLESS SOUND PACK

 **Attention!** Some sounds have to be set manually through settings such as your default alarm sound, default notifications sound, and Phone ringtone!